The Ultimate List of Core Values And How To Find Yours

 Creating your own list of personal values helps you focus more on cultivating those values in yourself and finding ways to pass them on.

-To create this list of personal values, you can ask yourself the following questions:
+To create this list of personal values, you can ask yourself the following questions and write down your answers:

 - What do I look for in a friend or spouse?
 In a mentor or guide?